reputable-lab/.github/profile/README.md

 ![Reputable Protocol Logo](/assets/reputable_logo.png)

-Embark on a journey with Reputable Lab, where the synergy of blockchain technology and collective developer talent converges.
+Embark on a journey with Reputable Lab, where blockchain technology and collective developer talent converge.
 Our mission: to craft an ecosystem where the reputations of Web3 innovators are not just recognized but revered!

 ## What is Reputable?